Academic Researcher of Sport, Exercise, Health and Education.

 Dr Adam J. White is an interdisciplinary researcher in Sport, Exercise, Health and Education.
 He has recently completed his doctoral thesis investigating the role of contact sport within school physical education under the supervision of Professor Eric Anderson, Dr Stewart Cotterill and Dr. Tim Gamble at the University of Winchester.
 Adam has authored a number of peer-reviewed journal papers and has co-authored a book critically examining sport; Sport, Theory and Social Problems.

 As an experienced researcher, Adam is also actively investigating the experiences of gay men in sport and contemporary constructions of masculinities within education contexts.
-He is passionate about equality and diversity in both sport and education, having published a number of research papers on the topic.
+He is passionate about equality and diversity in both sport and education, having published a number of research papers on these topics.

 Adam is an experienced coach, match official, sports development officer and sport administrator.
-He currently sits on the England Rugby Football Schools Union committee and leads Oxfordshire Rugby Schools.
+At present, Adam is a trustee of Energise Me in Hampshire, a sporting charity committed to beating physical inactivity within the county.
+He has previously sat on various England Rugby Football Schools Union committees and has led Oxfordshire Rugby Schools for 6 years.
 Additionally, Adam is an independent member sitting on England Rugby's Diversity and Inclusion Working Group.

 In addition to his research, Adam is a passionate educator.
 Adam is currently teaching at the Oxford Brookes University on the (BSc) Sport, Coaching and Physical Education and Sport and Exercise Science programmes.
 He strongly believes in the emancipatory potential of engaging undergraduate students in academic research projects in order to enhance both student engagement and understanding of social issues in sport, education and health.
 Adam is a fellow of the Higher Education Academy.

 For more information, get in touch with Adam here.

 © Copyright Adam John White